TZeys/BimmerScreenFS/docs/hardware/pinout.md

 Set the LM2596 output to 5.0V with the trimpot and check it with a meter **before** connecting the ESP32.
 These modules ship at whatever the pot was left at, and plenty arrive above 12V.

-## Every pin here is confirmed
+## Every pin here is module specific

 Signal pins come from the sketch, the rails and the connector pins are from my own build.
-Nothing on this page is inferred from a reference design, so if something does not match your hardware it is because your modules differ, not because I guessed.
+Nothing on this page is inferred from a reference design, so if something does not match your hardware it is because your modules differ.
+Always double check your own datasheets and pinouts! :)